CMLPlatform/advanced_EEIO_course_student_version/IOT_n_National_accounts/README.md

 1. Annual GDP (since 2000) and GDP growth rate
 2. GDP from the expenditure perspective.
 3. GDP composition from the income perspective, respectively.
-4. The ratio of employee compensataion to gross value added by basic 10-industry breakdown.
+4. The ratio of employee compensation to gross value added by basic 10-industry breakdown.
 (Home assignment)